JumboCode/django-postgres-tutorial/Readme.md

 Anytime there are changes to `models.py`, running steps 1-3 will try to seemlessly translate those changes to your connected database.

-At this point, it might be worth clarfiying Django's relationship with the postgress database.
+At this point, it might be worth clarifying Django's relationship with the postgress database.
 Basically django sits as a middleware translator between your python code in models.py and the raw, postgres queries that actually do the barebones work.
 Similar to how we created a user and a database with the postgres prompt, you can also create other datastructures and relationships with postgres queries.
 What django does is simply package that same functionality into cleaner "model" python code.
 Your Code in
 Models.py ------> Django's ObjectRelatedMapper ---> Generated Postgres Queries/Statements --->  The Raw Data and Schema.